Using Substrate API Sidecar¶

 Ethereum API Transaction Fees¶

-For Tanssi EVM appchains, users could also send funds via the Ethereum API.
+For Tanssi EVM networks, users could also send funds via the Ethereum API.
 To calculate the fee incurred on transactions sent via the Ethereum API, the following formula can be used:

 GasPrice = BaseFee + MaxPriorityFeePerGas < MaxFeePerGas ?